HTA DATA TYPES AND STANDARDS

 Level 2 Data

-Level 2 MITI data corresponds to full-resolution images that have undergone automated stitching, registration, illumination correction, background subtraction, intensity normalization, and have been stored in a standardized OME format.
+Full-resolution images have undergone automated stitching, registration, illumination correction, background subtraction, intensity normalization, and have been stored in a standardized OME format.

 Level 3 Data